Skip to main content

 API Documentation

-The list of endpoints available with their parameters and response examples are available on:
+The list of endpoints available with their parameters and response examples are available on the URL in the following location of eBECAS/EDMISS: Main > Utilities > Setup Configuration > Setup > API Portal Access.

 Testing